 1 cup dark vegan chocolate chips

-Preheat the oven to 190’C/ 350’F/Gas mark 4.
+Preheat the oven to 190’C/375’F/Gas mark 5.
 Line your cake tin with baking paper.
-Place the flour, cacao powder, bicarbonate of soda, coconut sugar and salt into a large bowl and stir to remove any lumps.
-Add almond milk, milled chia seeds and melted coconut oil and mix for several minutes so the mixture is well combined.
-Add the chocolate chips and walnuts and gently mix.
+Place the flour, cacao powder, coconut sugar, bicarbonate of soda and salt into a large bowl and stir to remove any lumps.
+Add almond milk, chickpea water, and mix until well combined.
+Add the chocolate chips and walnuts and gently stir.
 Pour the mixture into the lined cake tin and bake for about 20 minutes until the brownie is beginning to come away from the sides and the top has started to dry around the edges, as you want a gooey centre.
 Remove from the oven and set aside on the wire rack to cool for 10 minutes.
-Cut into rectangles, eat alone or as a dessert with dollops of coconut yogurt or frozen nicecream and berries.
+Cut into rectangles to eat alone or as a dessert with dollops of coconut yogurt or frozen nicecream and berries.
 Enjoy!